openhab/openhab-addons/bundles/org.openhab.binding.roku/README.md

 This binding connects Roku streaming media players and Roku TVs to openHAB.
 The Roku device must support the Roku ECP protocol REST API.

+In order for the binding to control the Roku, the following setting:
+**Settings-> System-> Advanced system settings-> Control by mobile apps** must be configured as `Enabled` or `Permissive`.

 ## Supported Things

 There are two supported thing types, which represent either a standalone Roku device or a Roku TV.